-This project aims to identify Pacific ‘hot spots’ where climate change and post COVID-19 food impacts will be most severe and where communities may be most ready to consider how they want to and can transform.
+This project aimed to identify Pacific ‘hot spots’ where climate change and post-COVID-19 food impacts will be most severe and where communities may be most ready to consider how they want to and can transform.

-The project will also explore novel integrated coastal production systems that could close the food gap while also being suitable for the degree of climate change coming in the near future.
-A follow-on multi-stakeholder project will also be planned to build on these initial findings to help coastal fisheries communities drive the changes they want in order to secure a positive future.
+The project also explored novel integrated coastal production systems that could close the food gap while also being suitable for the degree of climate change coming in the near future.

-- Identifying ‘hot spot’ coastal food systems in the Pacific where transformation is necessary and most feasible.
+- Identified ‘hot spot’ coastal food systems in the Pacific where transformation is necessary and most feasible.

-- Scoping potential combinations of integrated food production technologies and approaches and their ability to close the food and nutrition gap sustainably.
+- Scoped potential combinations of integrated food production technologies and approaches and their ability to close the food and nutrition gap sustainably.

-- Identifying potential communities to work with where social and technological transformation is most needed and feasible, including engaging with relevant in-country stakeholders.
+- Identified potential communities to work with where social and technological transformation is most needed and feasible, including engaging with relevant in-country stakeholders.

-- Establishing effective partnerships between the project partners and other key longer-term collaborators that can establish a platform for future implementation of the SRA’s recommendations.
+- Established effective partnerships between the project partners and other key longer-term collaborators that can establish a platform for future implementation of the SRA’s recommendations.